 This strategy includes the addition of dynamic or variable signage or wayfinding within or to the main parking area.
-Dynamic/ variable signage typically includes the use of a manually programmed portable sign (similar to those seen when entering a construction zone) that can address parking lot status, alternatives ways to enter the Preserve, alternative hours of travel, or location of park and rides.
+Dynamic/ variable signage typically includes the use of a manually programmed portable sign (similar to those seen when entering a construction zone) that can address parking lot status, alternative ways to enter the Preserve, alternative hours of travel, locations of park and rides, or even other preserves to visit.
 Depending on the message, variable signage has the ability to reduce or divert traffic away from the main parking area.
 In addition, dynamic or variable signage could be used to inform visitors of times to avoid the Preserve during known periods of high demand, such as during the summer months.